Step 4: Full View

 If the City declines to correct the fraudulent public engagement record after Engineer M's formal escalation, should Engineer M report Firm DBA's ethical violations to the state engineering licensure board to prevent similar situations from occurring in the future, even if such reporting risks disrupting the infrastructure project timeline?

-Report Violations to Licensure Board Board's choice Report Firm DBA's ethical violations to the state engineering licensure board after the City declines to take corrective action, documenting the full escalation sequence and the specific deficiencies in the public engagement report
+O1 Report Firm DBA's ethical violations to the state engineering licensure board after the City declines to take corrective action, documenting the full escalation sequence and the specific deficiencies in the public engagement report Board's choice

 The obligation to report known Code violations to appropriate authorities becomes mandatory, not optional, once lower-level resolution pathways are genuinely exhausted.
 The City is not a neutral corrective authority because it is itself implicated in directing the inequitable process, making independent licensure board reporting necessary for effective accountability.
 Licensure board reporting creates a formal record of the violation independent of the project's political and economic dynamics, providing deterrence that a private City-level resolution does not.
 The normalization of fraudulent public engagement practices for infrastructure projects affecting underserved communities produces systemic harms to democratic legitimacy, environmental justice, and professional integrity that are best addressed through formal accountability mechanisms.